marksmccann/froyo/docs/fundamentals/handling-updates.md

 :::info

-While the examples below are using `render`, these principles are also applicable to [`validate`](../api/component.md#validate), [`update`](../api/component.md#update), and any custom observer callbacks created with [`subscribe`](../api/component.md#subscribe).
+While the examples below are using `render`, these principles are also applicable to [`validate`](../api/component.md#validate), [`update`](../api/component.md#update), as well as any [observers](../advanced/observer-pattern.md) created with `subscribe`.

 :::

 ## Using Basic Operators

 Use basic JavaScript operators like [if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) and the [ternary operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to control what actions to perform relative to the state.
-In the following example, a different message is rendered relative to the value of `flavor` in the state.
+In the following example, a different message is rendered relative to the value of `flavor`.

 ```js
 render() {